 What is a Chicken Nugget?

 The chicken nugget hasn't been around that long.
-Invented in the 1950s by Robert C. Baker, a food science professor at Cornell University, the chicken nugget was first called a chicken crispie.
+Invented in the 1950s by Robert C. Baker, a food science professor at Cornell University, the this beloved finger food was first called a chicken crispie.
 The new breakthrough was a big step for the meat industry, allowing the boneless ground meat to hold together without using the chicken skin.

 In 1980, McDonald's introduced the Chicken McNugget, which featured crispy chicken served with various dipping sauces.
-Today the fast-food restaurant prides itself for serving all white-meat nuggets.
+Today the fast-food restaurant prides itself for serving all white-meat nuggets as the tastiest appetizer.

-The process of making chicken nuggets first starts with chicken meat.
-According to Mcdonald's, this is how they make their McNuggets: the chicken breast meat is added to a grinder, along with chicken skin and seasonings and ground finely.
+The process of making chicken nuggets first starts with a cut of chicken meat from a whole chicken.
+According to Mcdonald's, this is how they make their McNuggets: the skinless chicken breast meat is added to a grinder, along with chicken skin and seasonings and ground finely.
 The chicken is then shaped into the four signature shapes: the ball, the bell, the boot, and the bowtie, and then coated in batter and then in a thick tempura batter.
 The nuggets are par-fried and flash-frozen to be fried and enjoyed at McDonald's locations across the globe.

 What is a Chicken Tender?